 How to Thicken Soup

 This cream of asparagus soup is already quite thick after blending.
-But if you prefer a soup with a more dense consistency, there are a couple of different things you can do.
+But if you prefer a soup with a more dense consistency, you can do a couple of different things.

-- Add potato: Clean, peel, and dice a potato in one-inch pieces.
-Add the potato pieces to the Instant Pot along with the asparagus pieces before pressure cooking.
-Blend all of the ingredients together until smooth and thick.
+- Add potato: Clean, peel, and dice a potato into one-inch pieces.
+Add the potato pieces to the Instant Pot and the asparagus before pressure cooking.
+Blend all of the ingredients until smooth and thick.

 - Add a slurry: Saute butter in a skillet or small pot.
 Add flour, whisk to make a paste, and cook for a minute.
 Deglaze with some veggie broth or milk, and simmer for a few minutes until the mixture has thickened.
 Add the slurry to the soup after blending and stir to combine thoroughly before serving.
 I do this for my Mushroom Wild Rice Soup and Creamy Broccoli Cheddar Soup.

 This delicious and aromatic asparagus soup is best served finished with a drizzle of olive oil and some freshly cracked black pepper.

 You can also add a squeeze of lemon juice to bring out the flavors in the soup.
 Add a spoonful of sour cream if you like a cool, creamy topping.